untile/github-changelog-generator/README.md

 > #### 🔥 In order to parse tags correctly, the tag convention must be `<package-name>/<version>`

 ### `--output`, `--stdout`
 You can specify a path to a changelog file using the `--output` option.
-If the file already exists, it will be overwritten.
-If used with `--latest`, the new changelog will be appended to the top.
+If the file already exists, the new changelog will be appended to the top.
+If used with `--rebuild`, the file will be overwritten.

 ```sh
 $ yarn github-changelog-generator --future-release 1.0.0 --output CHANGELOG.md